eeditiones/tei-publisher-ner/README.md

 3. Start the service with

-    `uvicorn main:app --reload --host 0.0.0.0 --port 8001`
+    `python -m uvicorn main:app --reload --host 0.0.0.0 --port 8001`

 8001 is the default port configured in TEI Publisher.

 ## Training a model

-The [training subdirectory](training/README.md) contains a spaCy project.
+The [training subdirectory](training/) contains a spaCy project.
 It includes the necessary scripts to download training data via TEI Publisher's API and convert it into spaCy's binary format.

 ## API Documentation